kingreza/theswiftbook/chapters/integer.md

 ## Signed

-Signed integer can be a positive, negative and zero.
+Signed integer can contain either zero, positive or negative values .
 You can use signed integer, such as `Int`or `Int64`, within their minimum and maximum range of value.
 You can use the `min` and `max` properties of both `UInt` and `Int` to determine the minimum and maximum values that these data types can hold, as shown here:

 ```swift
 let maxValue: Int = Int.max // 1)